 As we get close to Django in June we’ll post a detailed schedule of classes and other activities.
 In the meantime, we hope this overview will answer basic questions you may have about how we organize things at Django Camp.

-- The first official happening is the Camp Orientation: Tuesday night, 7:30 in the Davis Center.
+- Django Camp Orientation is on Tuesday night, 7:30 in the Davis Center.

 - Wednesday through Saturday at 9 in the morning there’s a 50-minute warm up on Core Repertoire tunes.
 (For more on that, see Get Ready Musically.)